w3c/web-share/docs/interface.md

 * The data could not be delivered to the target app (e.g., the chosen app could not be launched), or the target app explicitly rejected the share event.

-The `navigator.share` method should be `undefined` if the user agent does not support any share targets.
+In a user agent that will never provide any share targets (e.g., on a platform that does not support sharing) `navigator.share` SHOULD be `undefined`, so that sites can use feature detection to avoid showing sharing UI.

 ## Share handlers